Efficient Solvers for SLOPE in R, Python, Julia, and C++: Mathematical details

-To estimate the parameters of the model, \((\beta_0, \beta)\), we form a loss function, \(f\), from the negative log-likelihood of the target distribution, modeling its mean parameter through the inverse link function applied to the linear predictor.
-A special property of the resulting loss function is that its partial derivative with respect to \(\eta\) is
+where \(f\) is the contribution of the \(i\)th observation to the negative log-likelihood of the model.
+To estimate the parameters of a generalized linear model, \((\beta_0, \beta)\), we minimize the loss function \(F\) with respect to \((\beta_0, \beta)\).